oneapi-src/oneAPI-samples/Tools/Migration/folder-options-dpct/README.md

 As you have noticed, the migration of this project resulted in one DPCT message that needs to be addressed, DPCT1015.
-This message is shown because as the Compatibility Tool migrated from the printf-style formatted string in the CUDA code to the output stream supported by DPC++, manual adjustment is needed to generate the equivalent output.
+This message is shown because as the Compatibility Tool migrated from the printf-style formatted string in the CUDA code to the output stream supported by SYCL, manual adjustment is needed to generate the equivalent output.

 Open result/foo/bar/util.dp.cpp and locate the error  DPCT1015.
 Then make the